Originally a Voldeloom note

 existsAtTarget

-, get the bytes of the
+, get the bytes of the vanilla class with the corresponding sourceClassName

-the patch, and return the patched class bytes.new byte[0]
+, apply the patch, and return the patched class bytes.new byte[0]

-the patched class bytes.exists = false
+and return the patched class bytes.exists = false

 patches used?